 To master React library and call yourself a full-stack React developer means carrying a heavy knowledge stack.
 As I mentioned, mastering TypeScript, Flow, GraphQl, Apollo, Relay, Redux, Mobx, Next.js, and React core concepts require a lot of personal time and project development experience.

 Your developer growth path is a process, and it takes time.
 Big React community will certainly help you in that but be prepared for diversity in opinions, lack of standardization, and hype train rides.
-Further, stay open for project diversity and being a team player.
+Further, stay open for project diversity and be a team player.
 Many development teams are using different development approaches because not every project is the same.